Do banks offer nurse home loan discounts?

 This is mainly because, statistically, they have one of the lowest default rates of any profession.

-Lenders are fighting to get these clients so they offer various discounts.
+Lenders are fighting to get these clients so they offer incredible discounts.
 However, this doesn’t mean that nurses aren’t considered good clients.

-As long as you can meet lender requirements, nurses too can get waived LMI and discounted interest rates.
+As long as you can present a strong, nurses too can get waived LMI (usually when borrowing no more than 85% of the property value) and discounted interest rates.

 Can I get a home loan if I’m on probation?